phphint/profilytic/README.md

 ### AI-Driven Resume and Job Description Parsing (Model)
 - **Python AI Models (e.g., GPT-3, OpenAI)**
   - Integrated within the backend for parsing and extracting key information.
+  - Enables flexibility to switch to local AI models in the future.
   - Communication with Node.js backend for data processing.

 ### Data Storage and Management